Chemical Waste Collection and Storage

 - Collect debris that contains any amount of a toxic (chemical) waste or a hazardous (chemical) waste.

 Packaging: Contaminated debris should be placed in sturdy plastic bags and closed securely.
 The outside of the bags should be labeled “[Chemical name] Contaminated Debris” or in the case of spill clean-up materials, “[Chemical name] Spill Clean-up Debris.”
-Do not use biohazard or radioactive waste bags for chemical waste or chemical-contaminated debris.
+Do not use biohazard or radioactive waste bags for chemical waste or chemical-contaminated debris unless the hazard is present.
 (Note that ethidium bromide waste is a chemical waste, not a biohazardous waste.)

 To request disposal of the contaminated debris, submit a pickup request on the DRS web site using the Waste Management tab.
 Select Request a Waste Pickup > Chemical Waste.
 Detailed instructions are available at the top of the Pickup Request page.
 The application allows you to chose from hundreds of contaminated debris wastes.
 However, if you have a contaminated debris waste not listed in the application, choose "New Chemical."
 In the Waste Description box list each constituent of the debris waste (e.g., paper towels contaminated with acetic acid).
 If you need assistance contact the DRS (email@example.com or 217-333-2755).